InfernoDragon0/Project1003/README.md

 - [X] Tamago sprite (ONE)
 - [X] Mini game for the sprites (Platformer + Gambler + Goldsweeper)
 - [X] Rune of Luck +1/2/3/4, Rune of Speed +1/2/3/4, Rune of Fortune +1/2/3/4, Rune of Agility +1/2/3/4
-- [ ] Luck rune increases TamaGOLD loot table, increases the gold spots in TamaBOOM, and increase gold spawn rate in RUN!
+- [ ] Luck rune ..
-- [ ] Blood rune increases your health (more lenient on dying)
+- [X] Blood rune increases your health
-- [ ] Fortune rune increases TamaGOLD rates and your gold gain per RUN! coin obtained
+- [ ] Fortune rune ..
-- [ ] Agility rune grants you a +10% per rarity, max 40% chance of dodging an obstacle in RUN!
+- [X] Agility rune increases your health regeneration per action
 - [X] Up to 10 Runes can be stored, but you can only have 2 equipped
 - [ ] RUN! is free to play: Mini game rewards gold, health loss per obstacle hit
 - [X] TamaGOLD uses gold each round and rewards Runes/Gold/Jackpot Gold/Nothing